 The most common mistake in AI projects?
 Treating AI like a web service — a stateless endpoint you call and forget.
 This mental model works for CRUD APIs.
 It fails catastrophically for AI systems.

 Applied AI requires a fundamentally different approach: treating AI as a living system with its own lifecycle, dependencies, and failure modes.
 The teams that understand this ship systems that work.
 The teams that don’t ship demos that degrade.
-See concrete examples in MTRobot and Steve Trading Bot.

 If you want the broad operational answer to why machine learning models degrade in production, start there.
 This article explains why the web-service mental model causes those failures in the first place.

-The web service mental model
+I. The web service mental model

-Traditional web services are relatively simple from an operational standpoint:
+Traditional web services are operationally simple:

-- Stateless: Each request is independent
+- Stateless — each request is independent

-- Deterministic: Same input produces same output
+- Deterministic — same input produces same output

-Why AI breaks every assumption of the web service model
+II.
+Why AI breaks every assumption

 AI systems violate all four assumptions above — and the violations are not edge cases.
 They are fundamental properties of how machine learning works.